 401 Miller Ave, 415.380.1986

 Located at the entrance of Sweetwater Music Hall, the cafe is dedicated to the FLOSS philosophy: Fresh, Local, Organic, Seasonal and Sustainable.
 Offering breakfast, lunch, dinner, and weekend brunch, the menu includes brown-butter scrambled eggs on avocado toast, crispy potato-ricotta gnocchi, and vegan Thai spring rolls with sweet-and-sour sauce.
+(Closed an under construction as of mid-May.)

 19 Corte Madera Ave, 415.388.3850

 Ramen, bao sliders, wonton nachos, and pan-fried gyoza are made fresh to order, with sushi and salads from Whole Foods and Urban Remedy available in the grab-and-go cooler.
 If you’re dining in or on the patio, an array of sake, beer, and wine rounds out the menu.
+Currently closed.

 745 E Blithedale Ave, 415.381.3900